 2: Following on from the above, if you’re going to camp or walk around Skye make sure you pack plenty of Smidge as the little blighters will make your life a misery otherwise.

 For the full low-down on Scotland’s infamous biting insects, read How to Avoid Midges in Scotland.

-3: Skye is an insanely popular island, and with only 10,000 permanent residents and over 600,000 annual tourists it’s no surprise accommodation books up early.
+3: Visiting the Isle of Skye is #1 on the itinerary of many tourists, and with only 10,000 permanent residents and over 600,000 incoming visitors it’s no surprise accommodation books up early each year.

 That leads to many visitors choosing to wild camp but there are a few points to note before unpacking the tent: use a stove rather than an open fire, use public toilets whenever possible, remove all litter before leaving, and do not discard any waste in rivers or lochs.

 For more guidelines, read the Scottish Outdoor Access Code.